LiamDGray/TrackXY/README.md

 DONATIONS

-Please donate (perhaps via my PayPal account, liamdgray@gmail.com) to support further development of TrackXY and other open-source developments.
+Please donate via my PayPal account, liamdgray@gmail.com, to support further development of TrackXY and other open-source developments.